jerryliuyuan/airflow/docs/docker-stack/entrypoint.rst

 Airflow image executes a lot of steps in the entrypoint, but it does not do everything that you might want to run - and you might want to provide your own entrypoint which does any custom operations.
-Such ``custom`` entryopoint should be run after the main entrypoint.
+Such *custom* entrypoint should be run after the main entrypoint.
 You can even execute the usual components of airflow - scheduler, webserver, worker, triggerer in such script.
 The entrypoint can be addedd to the image by extending it: